BryanHogan/bryanhogan/src/content/blog/obsidian-gaming-backlog.md

 Start by creating a new Vault, or by creating a new folder in your existing Vault.
 Add a folder in which you will be adding the games, each note in that folder represents one game.

 You will want to create a template for these game entries.
-In this template we want to define meta data that each game entry will use.
+In this template we want to define the metadata that each game entry will use.
 In this example I will use the following properties: `Creation Date`, `Type`, `Cover`, `Status`, and `Game Tags`.

 To create the template create a folder, then create a new note within that folder with the following content: